ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 If you want to compare your code with the master lab code, you can find it [here](https://github.com/ThingLabsIo/IoTLabs/blob/master/RPi2/Lab01/Lab01/MainPage.xaml.cs).

 ## Run the App
+When you run the app locally you should see a screen similar to this:
 <img src="/images/rpi2_lab01_nogpio.png"/>

+This screen is displayed because your development machine doesn't have a GPIO controller.
+To deploy this application to your Raspberry Pi 2, select __ARM__ from the _Solution Platforms_ list in the toolbar, and select __REMOTE MACHINE__ from the _Device_ dropdown list in the toolbar.

 <img src="/images/rpi2_lab01_arm.png"/>

+You will be prompted with the _Remote Connections_ dialog.
+Select your device from the list of _Auto Detected_ devices, or type in the device name or IP address into the _Manual Configuration_ textbox (set the _Authentication Mode_ to __None__) and click _Select_.

 <img src="/images/rpi2_lab01_remote.png"/>

+Now run the application and you should see it deploy on the Raspberry Pi 2.
+You will see the red LED blick in unison with the red circle on the screen.
+If the red LED is not blinking, but the display on the screen is, recheck your wiring.

 ## Conclusion &amp; Next Steps